mhjarvis/notes_and_stuff/salesforce_admin_intermediate.md

 Through the four different levels, you can customize how you achieve this.

 ### List the four levels at which you can control data access
+Data access can be controle four ways.

+#### Organization
+For your organization you control users, password policies, login limits (hours, locations).

+#### Objects
+Objects can be limited to who can create them, view them, edit them, delete them.

+Permission Sets can be used to add access (never remove access).

+#### Fields
+Fields can be restricted even if the user has access to the object they are on.

+#### Records
+Individual records can also be restricted for certain users.

+Record-level access is controled through four ways:
+1. Organization-wide defaults - set default level of access users have to each others records, then expand from there.
+2. Role hierarchies -

 ### Describe a typical scenario for limiting data access at each of the four levels.